Shaping the future of our digital world

 Genevieve’s ground-breaking work is helping to define the new AI-driven frontier, and cementing Australia’s position as a global leader in artificial intelligence.

-Watch the video to learn more about how Professor Genevieve Bell is creating a new academic discipline to help the world navigate our digital, data-driven future.
+Watch the video above to learn more about how Professor Genevieve Bell is creating a new academic discipline to help the world navigate our digital, data-driven future.